malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 ** If that doesn't work, email me
 ** If I don't see your post by week 2, I will email you later to make sure you are OK.

-# Up next: online class 2 preview
+# Up next: Unit 2
-* Please check Google Classroom
+* Please check Google Classroom for Unit 2, 3, 4, etc
-* I will add CLASS 2 - TASK 1 "Read your Syllabus" next week.
-* Check Google Classroom.
-Do this task.
-* If you do not finish CLASS 1 - TASK 2 by week 2, I will email you.
 * This is how I will post ALL your homework, classwork, and assessment.
 * Always check the Google Classroom when it sends you emails!
 * If you have problems, <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">email me</a>